westpa/westpa/doc/documentation/cli/w_init.rst

   --tstate-file TSTATE_FILE, --tstates-from TSTATE_FILE
     Read target state names and representative progress coordinates from TSTATE_FILE.
-WESTPA uses the representative progress coordinate of a target-state and converts the **entire** bin containing that progress coordinate into a recycling sink.
+WESTPA uses the representative progress coordinate of a target state and converts the **entire** bin containing that progress coordinate into a recycling sink.